nashebismaily/deep-learning-live-feed-object-detection/README.md

 Notice that the prediction feature map has three boxes.
 The CNN has 9 anchors to allow for prediction at 3 different scales per cell.
 The detection layer makes detection at feature maps of three different sizes, having strides 32, 16, and 8 respectively.
 This results in the prediction of 3 bounding boxes for each cell.
 The bounding box responsible for detecting the dog will be the one whose anchor has the highest intersection over union with the ground truth box.

-The live stream object detection results in this:
+**Follow this guide and you will be able to create your own live stream object detection:**

 ![car](resources/gifs/nasheb-car-short.gif)